2020PB/police-brutality/reports/Alabama.md

 A Huntsville PD Lieutenant stated that they used tear gas on protestors before violence occurred, adding that "they weren't going to roll the dice".

 Footage taken of a protestor in a garage after shows bruises consistent with rubber bullet rounds.
+Another image shows a bloody wound allegedly caused by a rubber bullet.

 tags: tear-gas, tear-gas-canister, rubber-bullet, shoot, protester